 The common symptoms of temporal arteritis (giant cell arteritis) are headache, tenderness over one or both sides of the forehead, and feeling unwell.
 Other symptoms that may occur include pain in your jaw muscles when you chew which eases when you rest the jaw muscles, and visual loss.

-See a doctor immediately if you suspect that you have giant cell arteritis.
-People with giant cell arteritis need urgent treatment with steroids.
+See a doctor immediately if you suspect that you have temporal arteritis.
+People with temporal arteritis need urgent treatment with steroids.
 Treatment aims to prevent serious complications such as severe sight impairment which can occur soon after the disease starts.

 What is temporal arteritis?

-Giant cell arteritis (GCA) is a condition which causes inflammation on the inside of some blood vessels (arteries).
+Temporal arteritis, also known as giant cell arteritis (GCA), is a condition which causes inflammation on the inside of some blood vessels (arteries).
 It is called 'giant cell' because abnormal large cells develop in the wall of the inflamed arteries.
 The arteries commonly affected are those around the head and neck area.
 One of the arteries that is commonly affected is the temporal artery.
 (You have a temporal artery on each side of the head.
 They are under the skin to the sides of the forehead - the temple area.)
 Therefore, the condition is sometimes called temporal arteritis.
 Several arteries may be affected at the same time.

 GCA is uncommon and mainly affects people over the age of 60 years.
 It rarely affects people aged under 50 years.
 Women are more commonly affected than men.
 The cause is not known.

-Symptoms can vary, and may depend on which blood vessel/s (artery or arteries) are mainly affected.
+Symptoms of temporal arteritis can vary, and may depend on which blood vessel/s (artery or arteries) are mainly affected.

 - Headache is the common symptom.
 It occurs in about two thirds of people with giant cell arteritis (GCA).
 This typically develops suddenly over a day or so but it sometimes develops gradually over several days or weeks.
 The headache can be one-sided, or on both sides.
 Typically, it is mainly towards the front and sides of the head.